Sawtelle Veterans Home

 The Sawtelle Veterans Home was a care home for disabled American veterans in Sawtelle, Los Angeles, California, United States.
 The Home, formally the Pacific Branch of the National Home for Disabled Volunteer Soldiers, was established in 1887 on 300 acre of Rancho San Vicente y Santa Monica lands donated by Senator John P. Jones and Arcadia B. de Baker.
 The following year, the site grew by an additional 200 acre; in 1890, 20 acre more were appended for use as a veterans' cemetery.
 With more than 1,000 veterans in residence, a new hospital was erected in 1900.
 This hospital was replaced in 1927 by the James W. Wadsworth Hospital, now known as the West Los Angeles VA Medical Center.
+The Sawtelle Veterans Home was believed to be the ground zero for the introduction of non-native fox squirrels in western North America.

 National Asylum for Disabled Volunteer Soldiers

 In 1865, Congress passed legislation to incorporate the National Asylum for Disabled Volunteer Soldiers and Sailors of the Civil War.
 Volunteers were not eligible for care in the existing regular army and navy home facilities.
 This legislation, one of the last Acts signed by President Lincoln, marked the entrance of the United States into the direct provision of care for the temporary versus career military.
 The Asylum was renamed the National Home for Disabled Volunteer Soldiers (NHDVS) in 1873.
 It was also known colloquially as the Old Soldiers Home.
 Between 1867 and 1929, the Home expanded to ten branches and one sanatorium.